Blog

 Defining Alzheimer's Disease

-Alzheimer's disease is a specific disease under dementia that can be best described as a type of brain condition that messes with your memory and thinking.
+Alzheimer's disease is a specific disease under dementia that can be best described as a type of brain disorder (mental illness and brain disorder are similar but different things) that messes with your memory and thinking.
 It's like having a bunch of tangled wires in your head, making it hard to remember things you once knew easily and hampering proper brain function.

 You might forget the names of certain terms and family members, get lost in familiar places or even forget how to do everyday tasks like bathing or cooking.
 Alzheimer's is a progressive condition, and it's not just normal forgetfulness—it becomes worse and more frequent as time goes by.

-The benefits of Sudoku for these patients don't end there though, as having healthy competition among fellow patients can also improve social interactions, and provide a sense of accomplishment and belonging.
+The benefits of sudoku for these patients don't end there though, as having healthy competition among family members or fellow patients can also improve social interactions, and provide a sense of accomplishment and belonging.

 While there are no surefire ways to prevent or cure dementia and Alzheimer’s fully, giving these patients brain teasers and constant activities can greatly improve the state of their minds.
-Playing Sudoku improves memory, mood and provides them with a direction even though they're struggling with these conditions.
+Playing sudoku improves long- and short-term memory, their mood and provides them with a direction even though they're struggling with these conditions.

 Stroke